 Managed Long-Term Care plans operate as an insurance model.
 As such, most of the services that they cover are provided by vendors or contracted providers.
 Home care is an example of this.
 Plans do not employ home attendants directly.
 Rather, they contract with Licensed Home Care Services Agencies (LHCSAs) to provide these services.

-There are four different types of Managed Long-Term Care plans: Partial MLTC, PACE (Programs of All-Inclusive Care for the Elderly), MAP (Medicaid Advantage Plus), and FIDA (Fully Integrated Dual Advantage).
+There are three types of Managed Long-Term Care plans: Partial MLTC, PACE (Programs of All-Inclusive Care for the Elderly), and MAP (Medicaid Advantage Plus).
 Each plan type has it’s own unique properties.
 For a description of each plan type and to learn more about MLTC plans, see Managed Long-Term Care (MLTC) Plans.

 Certified Home Health Agencies (CHHAs) provide skilled services such as nursing, physical therapy, and occupational therapy to home-bound patients.
 They also provide social workers and contract with Licensed Home Care Services Agencies (LHCSAs) to provide home health aides for their patients.
 CHHA services tend to be short-term.
 They are often provided upon a patient being discharged home from a hospital or rehabilitation facility.